ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_thread_pool_free_size {#max-thread-pool-free-size}

-The number of threads that are always held in the Global Thread pool.
+If the number of **idle** threads in the Global Thread pool is greater than `max_thread_pool_free_size` then ClickHouse releases resources occupied by some threads and the pool size is decreased.
+Threads can be created again if necessary.

+Possible values:

+-   Positive integer.

-Default value: 1000.
+Default value: `1000`.

 **Example**